ibm-cloud-docs/EventStreams/eventstreams145.md

 ```
 {: codeblock}

 Note that switching to private endpoints whilst the cluster is in use is **not recommended**.
 It will disable all public endpoints and your applications will lose access to the cluster.
-This can be avoided by enabling both public and private endpoints, re-configuring applications to use private endpoints, before then switching to private only endpoints.
+This can be avoided if you first enable both public and private endpoints, then re-configure applications to use private endpoints, and finally switch to private only endpoints.
 {:important}